booptroopeugene/booptroopeugene/posts/booptroop’s-discord-creative-limelight-killagram91-2.md

 And time keeps going With no slowing down It’s time to march forth

-And renew the whole town
+And renew the whole town"

+@killagram91! - June 1, 2020